California boy dies when stabbing suspect’s car hits teens

 Eis faces arraignment Thursday.
 It was not immediately known if he has an attorney.

-Authorities did not release the names of the teen victims.
-A 15-year-old boy died.
+The boy who was killed was identified as 15-year-old Wesley Welling of Thousand Oaks.
+His sister Hannah told KTLA-TV she saw it happen and called her mother and 911.

+“I pulled up to the scene and they were still doing CPR on him,” his mother, Kelly Welling, told the station.
+“It’s literally the worst call, the worst nightmare that any parent can deal with.”

 Another 15-year-old boy and two girls, ages 16 and 14, were injured.
 One victim remained hospitalized, and two others were released, Campbell said.

 The crash followed the stabbing of a Walmart employee and an assault on another employee in adjacent Simi Valley, and a non-injury disturbance at the home of the suspect’s parents in nearby Camarillo, authorities said.